xizon/F-Curator/README.md

 </p>

 F-Curator is an offline application that comes at you all day long and curates your own web favorites.

-Based on Electron and React technology.
+Whether you find yourself in the need to create a database of necessary links for a personal project or believe it is better to be organized when developing a professional plan, this program can help you create a neat website repository, allowing the user to create multiple categories for easy sorting and access.
+It avoids the model of using the CLOUD and ensures Data Privatization.
+It may have many exciting and practical functions in the future.

 ---